edgelesssys/emojivoto/README.md

 Confidential emojivoto is build as a confidential computing application:

 * Each service runs in a confidential enclave using [EGo](https://ego.dev)
-* The application is distributed, configured, and connected using [Marblerun](https://github.com/edgelesssys/marblerun)
+* The application is distributed, configured, and connected using [MarbleRun](https://github.com/edgelesssys/marblerun)

 ![Emojivoto Topology](assets/emojivoto-topology.gif "Emojivoto Topology")

 ## Running

 ### In Minikube

-Deploy the application to Minikube using the Marblerun.

 1. Start Minikube